Skip to content

 2. Monaco – 2 km²

-Located on the French Riviera, Monaco is home to the world’s per capita wise most millionaires and billionaires.
+Located on the French Riviera, Monaco is famous for being the playground of the world’s wealthiest individuals, including millionaires and billionaires.

-Monaco is a favorite playground for the wealthy and celebrities, known for its gambling and luxury goods and services sector.
+Monaco is synonymous with luxury, known for its thriving gambling industry and high-end goods and services sector.

-Another significant appeal in Monaco is Monaco Grand Prix, as it’s one of the world’s most famous races.
+Another major attraction in Monaco is the Monaco Grand Prix, one of the most prestigious races in the world.

 1. Vatican City – 0.44 km²